I HAVE A PROPERTY TO LET, DO I NEED PERMISSION?

 ● The property can be re let whilst adjudication is taking place

 We understand that as a landlord your income depends on finding the right tenant and keeping your property well maintained to protect its long term value.
-So whether you want us to simply find you a quality tenant or you wish us to fully manage your property we are here to help you every step of the way.
+So depending on if, you want Casa Property Management to simply find you a tenant or you prefer for your property to be managed by us we are more than happy to help.

 Find Tenant Only Service

-The Find Tenant Only service we offer is for Landlords that want to take a more hands on approach to their investment, with this service we can arrange everything up to the start of the tenancy for you.
+The Find Tenant Only service we offer is for Landlords that want to take a more hands on approach to their investment, with this service we can take care of the following:

 ● Reference the tenant